williamsirotkin/autofill/README.md

 This program is intended to provide an option to autofill words as a user types them.
-This should be implented in some sort of application.
+This should be implented in some sort of application